Twingamerdudes/Lua-For-NEM/README.md

 Params: int id.

 Called when a button with no list is pressed.

+## Object properties you can change or get
+### Position
+Type: float[]

+The position of a object.
+### Rotation
+Type: float[]

+The rotation of a object.
+### Scale
+Type: float[]

+The scale of a object.
+### Character
+Type: string

+The current character a character is.

+### Corpus
+Type: int

+The number of corpus a character  has.
+### Speed
+Type: float

+How fast a character accelerates, and decelerates.
+Can also be it's max speed.

+Notes: If you are setting it, property 1 must be the type of speed (can be acceleration, deceleration, or max).
+If getting the first arg should be the type of speed as well.

+Example: `ChangeProperty(Player, {"max", 16}, "speed")`
+### Strength
+Type: int

+How strong a character is.
+### Lethality
+Type: int

+How lethal a character is
+### Fall damage
+Type: bool

+If the character is affected by fall damage.
+### Target
+Type: string

+The character's current target (gameObject name)
+### Gravity
+Type: bool

+If the character is affected by gravity or not.

+### State
+Type: Bool

+Determines the state of the character.
+States can be ragdoll or dead state.

+Notes: If setting state, property 1 must be the type.
+If getting, argument 1 must be the type.

+Example: `ChangeProperty(Player, {"ragdoll", true}, "state")`

+## World properties you can change or get.
+### Time Scale
+Type: float

+How fast time goes.

+### Gravity
+Type: float

+The gravity scale of the world.

 ## Functions
 ### Godmode
 Params: string object name